xiasongh/poetry-aws-plugin/README.md

 This is a poetry plugin to help with AWS CodeArtifact authorization by automatically getting the authorization token.

-When installing or publishing packages through poetry and running into a CodeArtifact-related authorization error, the plugin will automatically get the authorization token and retry the command.
+When installing or publishing packages through poetry, the plugin will check whether the command requires CodeArtifact authorization, and if so, adds it automatically.

 The plugin will try two methods of authorization, in this order: